itsamywithaj/DCSC_Fall2021/README.md

 # 2022-01-25: Uploaded code and raw data for CA, DC, LA
 # 2022-02-11: Uploaded code and raw data for MO, CO, GA, PA, WA, TN
 # 2022-02-15: Uploaded code and raw + output data for MA
+# 2022-02-16: Uploaded code and raw + output data for MD